rackspace/php-opencloud/docs/getting-started.md

 }
 ```

-Again, it's much easier if we know the ID:
+Again, it's much easier if you know the ID:

 ```php
 $twoGbFlavor = $compute->flavor('4');